I've Always Befriended My Neighbours In A Big City

 AdvertisementADVERTISEMENT

-Another particularly kind neighbor, who owned a shop nearby, always helped me carry heavy items back to my flat.
-Without me even realising, he started carrying my large wheelie bins up the steps on trash day, just because he could.
+Another particularly kind neighbour, who owned a shop nearby, always helped me carry heavy items back to my flat.
+Without me even realising, he started carrying my large wheelie bins up the steps on bin day, just because he could.

-I still live in the same neighborhood, though further away from those shops.
+I still live in the same neighbourhood, though further away from those shops.
 But when I pop back in, often just to say hello, it feels like calling in on friends.

 London can be a lonely, overwhelming place if you let it be.
 But I genuinely believe most of us are searching for community, perhaps even more so than in other places.
 The city is what it is because of the brilliantly varied people who live here – people you might not naturally cross paths with in other circumstances.